-The path that you choose to take to achieve your passive income and wealth building goals should be selected after careful review of the facts.
+The path that you choose to take to achieve your passive income and wealth-building goals should be selected after a careful review of the facts.
 While some investors may lean heavily toward one of these opportunities, others may find a happy medium between both of them.
 What should you know as you make upcoming investment decisions strategically?

 The Historical Return on Investment

 When you analyze the historical return of these two investment types, you will immediately notice that the annualized return on stocks is between 9 to 10 percent.
 On the other hand, the appreciation on a traditional single-family home across the decades is close to 5 percent.
 However, this does not tell the whole story.

 Keep in mind that asset value appreciation is only one aspect of the return.
 Everything from cash flow from investments to tax advantages and risks must be taken into consideration as well.
 The return that you will realize from your investing activities will depend on the specific investments that you select as well as how you manage those investments, your tax situation, and other factors.